gunthercox/Salvius/readme.md

 The robot's handwriting is based on a grid in which each letter is created as a result of horizontal and vertical lines.

-### Social
+### Communication

-Salvius uses the [ChatterBot](https://github.com/gunthercox/ChatterBot) library to reply to messages sent to it through social media sites.
+Salvius uses the [ChatterBot](https://github.com/gunthercox/ChatterBot) library to reply to messages.
+This package also provides Salvius with the capability to interact with people through social media sites.

+### Object recognition

+This includes face recognition, object tacking and learning to recognise new items.
+Salvius currently does not have the ability to do this, however there is plans to implement this in the future.

-## Tests
+## Unit testing

-The code for this project is automatically tested to ensure that class methods perform as expected.
+The code for this project is automatically tested to ensure that it performs as expected.
 These tests can also be run manually by running the command
 ```nosetests``` from within the repository's root directory.
 See
 ([unit tests](http://en.wikipedia.org/wiki/Unit_testing)) for more information.